National Socialist Working Association: Subsequent meetings

 Strasser's failure to keep Hitler informed of developments was a tactical error, for the Munich leadership was becoming increasingly suspicious of the activities of the Working Association.
 Around Christmas, Gottfried Feder, a leading Party theoretician and a co-author of the 1920 Party program was given a copy of the draft program by a local Party official and he subsequently informed Hitler.
 When Strasser learned of this, he belatedly sent Hitler a copy on 8 January 1926 with the explanation that he was merely gathering views from colleagues for a possible revision.

-The third meeting of the Working Association took place on 24 January 1926 at the Hanover home of Gauleiter Rust.
+The third meeting of the Working Association took place on 24 January 1926 at the Hanover home of Rust.
 It became contentious when Feder arrived as Hitler's representative.
 Goebbels demanded that he be ejected, shouting: "We don't want any stool pigeons!"
 However, a vote was taken and Feder was allowed to participate.
 On the issue of expropriation, the proposal was weakened to say only that, if the expropriation of the nobles were to pass, then the property of all Jews who had entered Germany since August 1914 should likewise be confiscated.
 The draft program was again vigorously debated and there was even less agreement than previously, with not only Feder but Haase, Ley and Pfeffer voicing concerns on various points.
 In the end, the Strasser draft was not approved and further work on a new proposal was delegated to a small group.